 Patients

-Patients who had catheter-directed thrombolysis (CDT) and pharmacomechanical thrombolysis (PMT) for acute DVT involving the upper extremity (UE DVT group) and lower extremity (LE DVT group), unilateral chronic iliofemoral venous stenting, and endovascular IVC reconstruction were sampled within specific periods between 1 May 2012 and 31 July 2017 to ensure sufficient follow-up and as heterogeneous as possible in a single unit were identified and retrospectively reviewed.
+Patients who had catheter-directed thrombolysis (CDT) and pharmacomechanical thrombolysis (PMT) for acute DVT involving the upper extremity (UE DVT group) and lower extremity (LE DVT group), unilateral chronic iliofemoral venous stenting, and endovascular IVC reconstruction were sampled within specific periods between 1 May 2012 and 31 July 2017.
+This was to ensure that sufficient follow-up was available and as heterogeneous a cohort as possible in a single unit were identified for analysis.
 For DVT thrombolysis, only patients who had DVT involving the IVC, iliac vein and/or CFV (LE DVT group), and superior vena cava (SVC), brachiocephalic vein (with or without the involvement of the internal jugular vein), and subclavian vein (SCV) (UE DVT group) were included in the study.
 Patients who previously had deep venous intervention and reconstructive surgery including stenting of the ipsilateral extremity were excluded from the study.
 For unilateral chronic iliofemoral venous stenting, only patients who had no ipsilateral previous iliofemoral venous stenting were included.
 Similarly, for endovascular IVC reconstruction, only patients with no previous iliocaval or iliofemoral venous stenting were included.

 Data collection